Memewtoo/nftaas-marketplace/README.md

 In the process of doing so, they would be able to create and mint an NFT and imprint their services as a "description" of the NFT's metadata.

-it can both support SPL-Token and Token2022 NFTs
+It can both support SPL-Token and Token2022 NFTs

 ## Program ID on Devnet
 `89FLpPbfBRCNojLgVaydAyHnf9Vbh4gP9Jabba67b956`